AkmDgreat/Marketplace-Java/README.md

 - As a user, I want to be able to buy products
 - As a user, I want to be able to view the list of products bought
 - As a user, I want to be able to rate the products

-- MODIFY MODIFIES: (it should be non-this for some classes)!!!